rhymemime/ReactExrpessMongoTemplate/README.md

-# React Express Starter Pack
+# React Express Mongo Starter Pack

 > Create full stack apps with React and Express.
 Run your client and server with a single command.